A look at the C64 conversion of the arcade game Midnight Resistance.

 CF‘s issue 2 review bears the hallmarks of a game that came in very late in the magazine’s production process; the importance of an exclusive review clearly trumped the need for CF‘s trademark range of screenshots, explanatory diagrams and walkthroughs.
 Only level 1 is actually shown, with each shot’s curved edges suggesting that they’re hurried photographs of a TV screen rather than the digital grabs CF generally used.
 The 80% score is more than respectable but feels ungenerous, particularly given that the only real gripe appears to be the graphics.
 ZZAP!
 64’s 90% feels way more appropriate: its review of “a first class conversion” notes that it bests the Amiga version, and Your Commodore was even more smitten with the carnage.
 They awarded Midnight Resistance 95% – “it’s a game and a half.”

 For reasons that aren’t entirely verifiable or clear yet, there are two versions of MR in circulation – a long and short game.
 One has just three quarters of the levels of the other, though even the shorter version has the end sequence and appears “complete”.
-It’s possible the short one is from a version that came packaged with Commodore 64s or in a compilation; another theory is that one may be the budget re-release and another the full price version although this seems unlikely.
+It’s possible that the short one is from a version that came packaged with Commodore 64s or in a compilation.
+Another theory is that one may be the budget re-release and another the full price version, although this seems unlikely.
 Games tended to come around again on budget in their entirety.
-There are other theories, too, and it’s a mystery we’ll continue to look into.
-Meantime, consider it a heads up: go and find the complete thing on ROM today and enjoy the levels you never knew were there.
-This, dear friends, is one of the most accomplished arcade conversions the Commodore 64 ever saw.
+It’s a mystery we’ll continue to look into.
+Meantime, consider it a heads up: go and find the complete thing and enjoy the levels you never knew were there.
+This is one of the most accomplished arcade conversions the Commodore 64 ever saw.

 NOT TO BE CONFUSED WITH…